longlegdog/PIC-16B-Group-Project/README.md

 # **INSTRUCTIONS**
 If you clone our repo, you can put it directly into Render.
 Here is a tutorial on how to use render. https://github.com/thusharabandara/dash-app-render-deployment

 Otherwise, you can use our data file "data_16" and feed it into our dash app code at "dash_final".
 This will run our app with our data.
-If you'd like to scrape different data or toggle what links the scraper sifts through, you can look at the "webscraping" folder that has our scraping + data cleaning code.
+If you'd like to scrape different data or toggle what links the scraper sifts through, you can look at the "webscraping" folder that has our scraping + data cleaning code. ("app.py" and "requirements" are for Render.
+You don't need to change these files.
+Also, the database isn't used in our project but is there as a backup.)
 Thanks for reading!